Visitors and carers information

-Please speak to the social worker regarding more information about these carer evenings on 9526 0295.
+Please speak to the social worker regarding more information about Carer and family support on 9526 0295.

 Drug and alcohol

-Alcohol or illicit drugs are not to be brought onto the premises.
+Alcohol or illicit drugs, or e-cigarettes are not to be brought onto the premises.
 Infringement of this policy may result in discharge.

 Please refer to the patient agreement form signed on admission.